v-rgrace/Viva/Viva/import-orgdata.md

 ---
 # Import your organizational data

-Microsoft 365 User Profile Data comes from two main sources: either Microsoft Entra ID (formerly Azure Active Directory), which is the default setting, or from Organizational Data in Microsoft 365, which you upload manually (as a .csv file).
+You can import employee information from non-Microsoft systems into Microsoft 365 for use in user profiles and in different Microsoft 365 apps, like Viva Insights.
+This information, called *organizational data*, is used together with information from Microsoft Entra ID (formerly Azure Active Directory).
+(For specifics on how the two sets of information work together, including which data takes precedence, see [Data usage](orgdata-data-usage.md#data-usage).)

-Use the following information to import your organizational data manually:
+To import your data, you populate a .csv template with the attributes (or information) about your users that you want to include and then upload the file through the Microsoft 365 admin console.
+Here are the steps to get started:

 1. [Download a .csv template](#step-1---download-a-csv-template)
 1. [Structure the organizational data](#step-2---structure-the-organizational-data)